precice/vm/README.md

 - Terminator (a nice split-window terminal emulator, find it in `Applications > System`)
 - Git, CMake, ccmake
 - Editors: nano, vim, gedit
+- Diff viewer: meld
-- preCICE latest for the master branch
+- preCICE latest from the master branch (built in release-with-debug-info mode)
-- preCICE config visualizer (master)
+- preCICE config visualizer with its GUI (master)
 - preCICE Python bindings (PIP)
 - preCICE Julia bindings (Pkg)
+- preCICE Rust bindings (Cargo)
+- preCICE FMI Runner (PIP)
 - OpenFOAM v2112 and the OpenFOAM-preCICE adapter (master)
 - deal.II 9.3 from the official backports and the deal.II-preCICE adapter (master)
 - CalculiX 2.19 from source and the CalculiX-preCICE adapter (master)
 - FEniCS latest from the FEniCS PPA and the FEniCS-preCICE adapter (PIP)
-- SU2 6.0.0 and the SU2-preCICE adapter (master)
+- SU2 7.5.1 and the SU2-preCICE adapter (master)
 - code_aster 14.6 and the code_aster-preCICE adapter (master)
 - DUNE 2.8 and the experimental DUNE-preCICE adapter (master)
 - ASTE (master)